Safe and unsafe foods for rabbits

 Call a vet today if

-- Too many treats or a sudden diet change causing soft stool
+- Too many snacks or a sudden diet change causing soft stool

 - Wanting to introduce a new green safely